 The folding mechanism uses a latch to hold the stem stable when both folded and unfolded.
 It’s easy to use, probably one of the simplest yet sturdiest mechanisms found in scooters.

 Intended use and ride experience

-While it’s not completely uncomfortable, the experience of riding the Raptor 2 is, honestly, a bit rigid and underwhelming.
+While not completely uncomfortable, I found the experience of riding the Raptor 2 to be a bit rigid and underwhelming.

 Dualtron used small, 8-inch solid rubber tires which can be uncomfortable for a lot of the users used to air-filled tires.
 They don’t shine in ride smoothness and can make steering difficult, especially at higher speeds.

 The great suspension and solid deck grip do improve upon the situation somewhat, but in my opinion, still don’t do enough to provide a smooth experience that you might expect from a scooter priced this high.

 The small tires make this scooter pretty unsuitable for off-road rides.
 I didn’t even think of testing the scooter on dirt trails or rocky terrain.

 While they won’t require any maintenance since they don’t suffer punctures that easily, small solid tires aren’t the best for shock absorption on dirt or damaged roads.
 This scooter is simply designed to be used as an urban commuter, on well-built city roads.

 The build quality of the scooter is pretty solid in my opinion, which is typical for Dualtron scooters manufactured in the past few years.

 Dualtron used aviation-grade 6082-T6 aluminum alloy for the frame and the handle.
 The shaft is made from steel, while all covers and fenders are made from plastic.